trevorsandy/lpub3d/.github/ISSUE_TEMPLATE.md

-### Subject of the issue
+### Subject
 Describe your issue here.

-### Your environment
+### Environment
 * Version of LPub3D - see Help->About LPub3D
 * Operating system - OS Name, Processor Architecture (x86,x86_64)

 ### Configuration
 [Note: Provide details and content below as needed with appropriate redactions.
-To produce the Windows registry extract, go to the command console and enter the command line shown.
+To produce the Windows registry extract for an installed distribution, go to the command console and enter the command line shown.
 The extract file will be placed on your desktop.]
 * LPub3D installation path
   - Windows: `C:\Program Files\LPub3D` [x86_64]
   - macOS: `/Applications/LPub3D.app`